 Medicare Advantage plans may help some enrollees save money on health care costs.

-All Medicare Advantage plans offer the same basic benefits available through Original Medicare, and some MA plans offer additional benefits that can include:
+All Medicare Advantage plans offer the same basic benefits available through Original Medicare and may offer benefits not found in Original Medicare.

 Medicare Advantage plans also include an annual out-of-pocket spending limit, which could help protect you from Medicare costs that can add up quickly when you have a serious illness or injury.